miguelcjalmeida/vagante-dsmod/readme.md

 - [Modloader’s mod](https://www.passdropit.com/download/go/t2phrPHA)

 # Credits
+- A very special thanks to Krystal & Kyou for developing and allowing the use of the amazing [Velvette's mod](https://drive.google.com/open?id=1fGLOVHN1wvMlyu6t2DpFxafBGoLIfVhw), which was used as a base for DSMod.
+Not just that, Krystal generously contributed with so many custom-made designs that turned DSMod more unique.
-- Special thanks to Krystal and arifallen23 for custom designs, and Douchel for fresh new rooms.
+- Another special thanks to Douchel for designing several spicy new rooms such as the sanctuaries.
+- Thank you too arifallen23 for contributing with the gfx of the Fire Keeper.
 - Thanks Blue and The Last Ranger for helping with balancing (or unbalancing?).
-- Thanks ddavidd and Bagelrama for giving a hand
+- Thanks ddavidd and Bagelrama for giving a hand or two
 - Thanks Seth for constantly breaking the game
-- I appreciate the resource extraction tool that made all this work possible: [mtolly/vagante-extract](https://github.com/mtolly/vagante-extract)
+- I appreciate the resource extraction tool that made starting this mod possible: [mtolly/vagante-extract](https://github.com/mtolly/vagante-extract)

 # License
 [ISC](https://choosealicense.com/licenses/isc/)